 Let's cut to the chase.
 I won't keep you guessing about my rates.
-I follow industry standards for copywriting and editing.
-The minimum standards look a little like this:
+I follow industry standards for copywriting and copyediting.
+Prices start from:

 A few dos:

 I do ask for a brief before starting work (I like to get a steer from my clients and get under the skin of what’s needed and why).

 I often ask for a deposit or part-payment before I begin if you're a new client (I'll make an exception for a referral or if I know where you live ;-).

 I do charge a cancellation fee if the work is withdrawn after commission (50% of the total fee).

 I don't price by the word (often the fewer the words, the more vital the message eg, a brand strapline.
 Short copy does not equal a cheaper rate).

 I don't give free writing samples (in the same way as I don’t ask my dentist for a free tooth extraction).

 I won't give the game away by publicising your project before you have (I’m happy to sign an NDA if you want our work to be clandestine).